College wrestling star, teammate penetrated person with object, police say

 A college wrestling star and his teammate sexually penetrated a person with an object, which led to their arrest on Saturday, police said.

 University of Minnesota wrestlers Gable Steveson, 19, and Dylan Martinez, 21, were arrested after the victim told police about being penetrated with an object.
-The victim went to the hospital to be checkout but no other details about the incident were released, the Minneapolis Star Tribune reported Monday.
+The victim went to the hospital to be checked out but no other details about the incident were released, the Minneapolis Star Tribune reported Monday.

 COLLEGE WRESTLING STAR, TEAMMATE ARRESTED ON SUSPICION OF CRIMINAL SEXUAL CONDUCT

 Steveson, who is a nationally ranked wrestler, and Martinez were being booked into the Hennepin County Jail in Minnesota.
-They were not charged with a crime and police have until noon local time Tuesday to decide whether to hand down charges against the wrestlers.
+They were not charged with a crime and were released from jail Tuesday.

 The university said both student-athletes were suspended as officials investigate.
 The two were arrested at different locations in Minneapolis following a 911 call, according to KSTP-TV.